 During night drives we had prolonged views of a Fringe-tailed Gerbil (Tatera robustus) a species I had seen only once before in Ethiopia, and brief views of a smaller Gerbil, almost certainly a Least Gerbil (Gerbillus pusillus) (this is the only small gerbil that has been recorded in the area during extensive field surveys).

 New species aside, we saw plenty of Zebras, Eland (including an enormous herd of 100 +), Grant’s and Thomson’s Gazelles.

 We also had Wildebeest, Impala, Warthogs, Masai Giraffe, Olive Baboons, Vervet Monkeys, a troop of Banded Mongooses, Unstriped Ground Squirrels, and Thomas’s Dik-diks.

 As well as a Lesser Kudu, Waterbuck, Black-backed Jackals and Bat-eared Foxes.

 Long night drives added a White-tailed Mongoose and Cape Hares,

-Plus a Common Genet or two, an Aardwolf, and Amber’s first big cat, a beautiful male Cheetah.
+Plus a Common Genet or two, my first Eastern Aardwolf (spit in 2023), and Amber’s first big cat, a beautiful male Cheetah.